kneath/kneath.github.com/about/index.md

 * [Taste and The Zen of GitHub](/posts/taste)
 * [Product](/posts/product)

+If you're curious about what I'm doing now, head on over to [warpspire.com/now](/now).
+If you are interested in keeping up with my personal life, I send out an occasional [newsletter](https://buttondown.email/kneath/) you're free to subscribe to.

+* * * *

 Work-wise, the last job I had was leading Product at GitHub where I spent five years growing the product and building out the design team.
 The remainder of this page is a sort of history of how I got there.
-If you're curious about what I'm doing now, head on over to [warpspire.com/now](/now).

-* * * *

 I've been able to work with some seriously smart individuals throughout my career, and as a result, I've been able to be a part of some really exciting projects.
 These are some I'm most proud of.